Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Method

 This operation smooths the raw attention map by diffusing scores across related spatial positions.
 Applying it to both $\mathrm{CA}_{\mathrm{diff}}$ and $\mathrm{CA}_{\mathrm{orig}}$ yields refined maps $\mathrm{CA}'_{\mathrm{diff}}$ and $\mathrm{CA}'_{\mathrm{orig}}$ that are more stable and spatially coherent.

-\myparagraph{Semantic-guided Reweighting.} Although the contrastive map $\mathrm{CA}'_{\mathrm{diff}}$ can reveal defect-prone areas, it often assigns high scores to background regions with little semantic content (e.g., large sky areas).
-The intuition is that truly meaningful defects should also lie within the semantic foreground defined by the original prompt.
-To encode this prior, we combine the contrastive map with the original attention map $\mathrm{CA}'_{\mathrm{orig}}$, which serves as a soft foreground mask:
+\myparagraph{Semantic-guided Reweighting.} Although the contrastive map $\mathrm{CA}'_{\mathrm{diff}}$ can reveal defect-prone areas, it often assigns high scores to background regions with little semantic content (\eg large sky areas).
+Since meaningful defects should lie within the semantic foreground, we combine the contrastive map with the original attention map $\mathrm{CA}'_{\mathrm{orig}}$, which serves as a soft foreground mask:

 where $\lambda$ balances the defect signal and the foreground prior.
 The resulting map $P$ emphasizes semantically relevant regions, leading to more reliable defect localization.